Mike Jeffries (businessman): Abercrombie & Fitch Co.

-On December 9, 2013, it was reported Jeffries had agreed to a new contract with A&F that would tie his pay to company performance.
-Also in December, market commentator Herb Greenberg named Jeffries the worst CEO of 2013.
-Greenberg pointed out that the share price for Abercrombie and Fitch had collapsed by 40% during the year.
+Jeffries' business reputation sank in 2013, when TheStreet's Herb Greenberg named Jeffries the worst CEO of 2013.
+Greenberg pointed out that the share price for A&F had collapsed by 40% during the year.
 This was after Jim Cramer of CNBC had earlier named Jeffries to his "Wall of Shame".

-Jeffries was once one of the best-paid CEOs in retail but he saw his compensation shrink 72 percent in 2013.
-His total pay was $2.24 million in the fiscal year of 2013, which ended February 1.
-That was down from $8.16 million in the previous year and $48.1 million before that.
+Jeffries's same-sex partner, Matthew Smith, reviewed internal documents and consulted on real estate matters at Abercrombie & Fitch despite having no qualifications to perform such tasks and despite holding no official position in the company.
+Smith's involvement was criticized as poor corporate governance and was likely a factor in Jeffries's decision to leave the company, according to GQ.

-On December 9, 2014, Jeffries stepped down as A&F CEO amid mass criticism of the company's performance and 11 straight quarters of negative company comparable-store sales.
+On December 9, 2014, Jeffries stepped down as A&F CEO amid mass criticism of the company's performance and 11 consecutive quarters of negative company comparable-store sales.
 The shares jumped 8 percent after the move was announced, marking the biggest one-day gain in more than nine months.
+On top of his standard pension, Mike Jeffries received lifetime bonus payments totaling about $1m a year.
+Following allegations of sex trafficking in late 2023, the company stopped making the bonus payments.

 In 2022, Jeffries' leadership of A&F was the subject of a Netflix documentary, White Hot: The Rise & Fall of Abercrombie & Fitch, which focused on Jeffries' transformation of A&F into an "avatar of exclusivity and soft-core sex appeal."
-The film's focus is the buildup to a 2003 class-action lawsuit against the company.
+The film's focus is the buildup to a 2023 class-action lawsuit against the company.

 Personal life

+In 1971, Jeffries married Susan Hansen.
+They have a son.